RealMichaelYan/GitSkills/README.md

 This is a bug to be fix.

-This is work to be continue...
+This is work to be continue, and this is the updated code.